justincavalli/Secure-Address-Book/README.md

 The administrator will be able to delete an existing account of a user.</br>

 The administrator only has the privileges to delete an existing account with access to the Address Book Machine.
 This is a high priority function of the machine.
-This is done by the administrator typing “DACC,<name of user>”</br>
+This is done by the administrator typing “DACC,{name of user}”</br>

 Example of deleting an account:</br>
-	DACC,Abdulqader Koshak
+	DACC,Abdulqader Koshak</br>
 	New account deleted successfully